arturmpinho/coffeeinsider/README.md

 ##### **Bug** #####
 Amount input field allows decimal numbers in trading.html.
 ##### **(Potential) Corrections** #####
-The user can still input decimal numbers, but there is now implemented an extra form validation that does not allow the user to proceed to the overview wqithout first correcting the amounts to whole number.
+The user can still input decimal numbers, but there is now implemented an extra form validation that does not allow the user to proceed to the overview without first correcting the amounts to whole number.
 Ideally, the user would not have the option to input a decimal number, avoiding the need of running this extra validation.
 This requires further investigation, the reason why it will be implemented on future releases.

 ##### **Bug** #####
-The anchor tag in the Incoterms area of the accordion does not recognize the sapce on the left from the previous text.
+The anchor tag in the Incoterms area of the accordion does not recognize the space on the left from the previous text.
 ##### **(Potential) Corrections** #####
-Until now I did not discovered a plausible explanation for this bug.
-To overcome this issue, I have added a margin left to the anchor tag in order to create the visual necessary space.
+Until now I did not discover a plausible explanation for this bug.
+To overcome this issue, I have added a margin left to the anchor tag to create the visual necessary space.

 ##### **Bug** #####
 Access to XMLHttpRequest at 'https://futures.tradingcharts.com/futures/quotes/kc.html?cbase=kc' from origin 'https://8000-e4e47aac-b552-443c-afb5-41a2746ebb9d.ws-eu03.gitpod.io' has been blocked by CORS policy: No 'Access-Control-Allow-Origin' header is present on the requested resource.